exosite-garage/AndroidThermostat/README.md

 http://developer.android.com/sdk/index.html

-Note that using this project in Eclipse is not yet supported.
+Note that since Eclipse has a different project structure and build environment, using this project in Eclipse may require some manual steps.

 1.)
 Clone the source